wlchin/pycdr/docs/example_analysis.rst

     sc.pp.scale(mono, zero_center = False)

-Running a CDR analysis
+Running a CDR-g analysis
 ----------------------

-This code-block runs the CDR analysis.
-The condition of interest should be provided as a column in the addndata.obs dataframe.
+This code-block runs the CDR-g analysis.
+The condition of interest should be provided as a column in the anndata.obs dataframe.
 In this case, we are interested in the "stim" column, which labels cells as either interferon-stimulated or treatment naive.

-Briefly, this CDR function wraps three critical steps: (1) The construction and concatenation of coexpression matrices for each condition (2) The singular value decomposition step and (3) the selection of important genes from each factor loading resulting from SVD using a permutation filter.
+Briefly, this CDR-g function wraps three critical steps: (1) The construction and concatenation of coexpression matrices for each condition (2) The singular value decomposition (SVD) step and (3) the selection of important genes from each factor loading resulting from SVD using a permutation filter.

 .. code-block:: python